 College of Arts and Humanities

-Master of Fine Arts for the disciplines of ceramics, drawing, jewelry and metals, painting, photography, printmaking, sculpture, weaving, and textiles, graphic design, costume design, scene design, technical directing and dance.
+Master of Fine Arts or Master of Graphic Design for the disciplines of ceramics, drawing, jewelry and metals, painting, photography, printmaking, sculpture, weaving, and textiles, graphic design, costume design, scene design, technical directing and dance.

 MOTION Motion to move forward to Faculty Senate the change to the A&H Tenure & Post-Tenure Document and PPM 8-11 Evaluation of Faculty Members with the addendum of charging the committee to add language to require faculty be notified or voted on changes to Tenure/Post-Tenure document by Eric Amsel.